-State public affairs research council releases voters' guide to four amendments on March 29 ballot
+PAR Louisiana outlines what voters need to know about four amendments on March 29 ballot

 Latest Weather Blog

-State public affairs research council releases voters' guide to four amendments on March 29 ballot
+PAR Louisiana outlines what voters need to know about four amendments on March 29 ballot

 BATON ROUGE — Voters across the state will be voting on a slate of four constitutional amendments that will affect aspects of the state tax code, how juveniles are prosecuted, protocols for judicial vacancies and the discipline of lawyers when they enter polling booths to fill out their ballots on March 29.